US strikes 3 Iranian nuclear sites, inserting itself into Israel's war with Iran

 The Atomic Energy Organization of Iran confirmed that attacks took place on its Fordo, Isfahan and Natanz sites, but it insisted that its nuclear program will not be stopped.
 Iran and the U.N. nuclear watchdog said there were no immediate signs of radioactive contamination at the three locations following the strikes.

+Satellite images taken after the American attack, analyzed by The Associated Press, show damage to the entryways to the Fordo facility, which is dug deep into a mountain, while light gray smoke lingered in the air.

+The images by Planet Labs PBC also appeared to show damage to the mountain itself, apparently blocking its entry tunnels, which means Iran would have to dig out the facility to reach anything inside.

 It was not clear whether the U.S. would continue attacking Iran alongside its ally Israel, which has been engaged in a war with Iran for nine days.
-Trump acted without congressional authorization, and he warned that there would be additional strikes if Tehran retaliated against U.S. forces.
+Countries around the globe are calling for diplomacy and no further escalation.
+Trump acted without congressional authorization, and he also warned there would be additional strikes if Tehran retaliated against U.S. forces.

 “There will either be peace or there will be tragedy for Iran,” he said.

-Iran’s Foreign Ministry said Washington had “betrayed diplomacy” with the military strikes in support of Israel, and said now “the U.S. has itself launched a dangerous war against Iran.”
+Iran’s Foreign Ministry said Washington had “betrayed diplomacy” with the military strikes in support of Israel, and said that “the U.S. has itself launched a dangerous war against Iran” now.

 “The Islamic Republic of Iran reserves its right to resist with full force against U.S. military aggression and the crimes committed by this rogue regime, and to defend Iran’s security and national interests,” the ministry said in a lengthy statement.